syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/PivotGrid-Elements.md

 We can export the PivotGrid with highlighted particular cells along with its formatting styles.

-LIMITATION FOR WORD:
+LIMITATIONS FOR WORD:

 The following border styles are not supported

 * Solid
 * Groove
 * Ridge

-LIMITATION FOR PDF:
+LIMITATIONS FOR PDF:

 Border styles are not applicable.

 LIMITATIONS FOR EXCEL:

 The following border styles are alone supported

 * Dashed
 * Dotted
 * Double